 A great on-boarding experience can improve user acquisition by 7x.
 A perfect on-boarding experience gives users their first Aha! moment and lays the foundation for greater user acceptance.
 This gets them to perform critical actions quickly, such as registration, adding money, or using the app for payments.

-The key is to keep your onboarding process as simple and intuitive as possible.
+The key is to consider the best mobile app onboarding practices, especially making the process as simple and intuitive as possible.
 The harder it gets to continue using an app, the more likely it is for users to abandon it.

 Mentioned below are some steps that can help you simplify the onboarding process: